captionpoint/captionpoint-plays/ANTIGONE-centered.md

 ---

 I was so happy.
-But it hurt, it hurt.

----

-I’m happy to be found not guilty.
-But it hurts to hurt a friend.

----

-However, forget these second thoughts.
-I’m glad to be safe.
+But I'm glad to be safe.

 ---

 ## CREON:
 You there, you with your head bowed low, do you admit this, or do you deny it?

 ---

 ## ANTIGONE: